 At the end of the Summer of 2005 Hurricane Katrina changed everything.
 Many of our members relocated to other parts of the country.
 Our plan to open on Elysian Fields was no longer a possibility.
 Also, New Orleans became a food desert.
 Many grocery stores that were open before Katrina didn’t re-open.
 Access to healthy, affordable groceries became more important than ever.

 With the strength of our community supporting us, we re-grouped and were able to secure a location in the New Orleans Healing Center, a building dedicated to physical and emotional well-being.
 With a tremendous amount of hard work and dedication, we finally opened our doors to the public in October of 2011.

-Today, we’ve grown from that first meeting of 22 people to vital membership of over 3,800 people.
+Today, in our 6th year of operation, we’ve grown from that first meeting of 22 people to a vital membership of over 4,000 people.
 We generate over 2.5 million dollars a year in sales, a lot of those sales dollars go directly to local vendors and farmers.
 We employ nearly 20 people from the local community and look forward to creating more jobs as we grow.
-We are proud of our grassroots beginnings and look forward to many years of serving our membership and the people of New Orleans.
+We are proud of our grassroots beginnings and look forward to many years of serving our ownership and the people of New Orleans.